 The tool is able to record what (which product, communication message, etc.) participants are looking at, in what order and for how long.

-In terms of the design of the device, we can distinguish between two types of eye cameras, so we can work with either a wearable (mobile) or a fixed (stationary) device, depending on the subject of the research.
+In terms of the design of the device, we can distinguish between two types of eye trackers, so we can work with either a wearable (mobile) or a fixed (stationary) device, depending on the subject of the research.

 Areas of use